orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 * **Strategy = all**

-  - Same behaviour for all modes proportional, equal, custom : take all samples
+  - Same behavior for all modes proportional, equal, custom : take all samples

 * **Strategy = constant** (let's call :math:`M` the global number of samples per class required)